Jonah Chapter 3

 : And let them

-each one turn back from his evil way, and from the robbery that [is] in their hands.
+each one turn back from his evil way, and from the violence that [is] in their hands.

-and submit, and turn away from His burning anger, so that we don’t perish.
+might relent and change his mind, and turn away from His burning anger, so that we don’t perish.

 3:10 And Elohimאֱלֹהִים